frankfull/frankfull/README.md

 <h2 align="left">Hello 👋!
-My name is Franklin, I am a professional in Systems Development and Support.
+My name is Franklin, I am a professional in DevOps and Support.
 Welcome to my profile.</h2>

 ###